The Northwest Chapter

 purposes of the parent organization.

-Our goals are to further
+Our goals are to further archaeological

-archaeological knowledge and to gather, record, and
+knowledge and to gather, record, and publish

-publish information of all archaeological remains,
+information of all archaeological remains, whether

-benefit of future generations of Iowans and
+future generations of Iowans and scientists.

 Meetings and Events

-The Northwest Chapter meets on the
+The Northwest Chapter meets on the first

-to discussing upcoming events, these monthly meetings
+discussing upcoming events, these monthly meetings

 feature special activities, field trips, or